nilupul-dew/MAD_Group_09/README.md

-# CampMate - Mobile Application for Renting Camping Gear
+# Amba Camping - Mobile Application for Renting Camping Gear

 Welcome to the official repository for **CampMate**, a mobile application developed by Group 09 at NSBM Green University as part of the Mobile Application Development (SE303-3) module.